Pure Planet says it sells renewable energy for less than power that pollutes and that it doesn't make a profit on the energy its customers use.

-Pure Planet came joint third (alongside ) out of 35 energy companies rated by 7,355 members of the public in the annual Which? energy companies satisfaction survey.
-Our analysis gives the broadest independent view of energy companies so you can be sure that you're picking the best when you use our results.
+Pure Planet came 5th out of 35 energy companies when we asked 7,460 members of the public in the annual Which? energy companies satisfaction survey.
+Our analysis gives a broad and independent view of energy companies so you can be sure that you're picking the best when you use our results.

-Pure Planet is one of the three Which?
-Recommended Providers (WRPs) for energy, gaining the award by passing all our tough assessments.
+Pure Planet is one of just two Which?
+Recommended Providers (WRPs) for energy this year, gaining the award by passing all our tough assessments.

 Pure Planet score breakdown

 The graphic beneath shows the breakdown of Pure Planet’s score in our latest survey.
 Scroll down to read our verdict on Pure Planet and to find out more about its prices.

 This is only the second time Pure Planet has been included in our annual energy companies survey and it has impressed on both occasions.
 Feedback reveals that customers are satisfied, especially with how accurate its bills are.

 It received the full five-star rating for bill accuracy and equalled the other Recommended Provider –Octopus Energy – with four-star scores for value for money and clear bills.

 Pure Planet also passed our assessment comparing its procedures with those of other firms, and our performance and pricing checks, to become a Which?
 Recommended Provider for the second year in a row.

 Pure Planet is good value for money, according to its customers.
 It was one of seven energy firms in our survey to score four stars for this.
 Just one firm managed the full five star rating, while a couple fared very poorly, achieving just a single star for value for money.

 The structure of its tariffs is unusual.
 It sells gas and electricity to customers without marking up wholesale rates, and charges a monthly membership fee on top to cover its costs.